thegregthomp/lean-mean/README.md

 Lighter version of the MEAN stack with some extras

+Simply clone directory then run "npm install" and "bower install".
+The basic install runs on port 3000 on localhost.
+In terminal, navigate to the project folder and run "node server.js".
+In the browser navigate to localhost:3000 and you'll see the default landing page with a working Socket.IO example running.

 Some differences from <a href="https://github.com/linnovate/mean">Linnovate's</a> stack are:

-Simply clone directory then run "npm install" and "bower install"

 <ul>
   <li>Use of EJS for server templating/routing</li>